mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 # Signaling channel implementations

-Rather than fully document how each signalling channel works, this documentation will cover important features or constraints on the signalling channels we already have in use.
+Rather than fully document how each signalling channel works, this documentation will cover configuration details, important features, and constraints on the signalling channels we already have in use.

 ### Domain fronting

+##### Configuration

+- Front: URL visible to censor, to go in the TLS SNI and DNS requests (e.g., `cdn.zk.mk`)
+- Host: reflector URL that points to the signalling server, created by making an account with the cloud provider (e.g., `https://1098762253.rsc.cdn77.org`)
+- (optional) UTLS settings

+##### Features

 - **price:** varies by provider, pricey as a full channel but reasonable as a signalling channel